flux-framework/flux-core/doc/man3/flux_response_decode.rst

 DESCRIPTION
 ===========

-:func:`flux_response_decode` decodes a response message *msg*.
+:func:`flux_response_decode` decodes a response message :var:`msg`.

-*topic*, if non-NULL, will be set to the message's topic string.
-The storage for this string belongs to *msg* and should not be freed.
+:var:`topic`, if non-NULL, will be set to the message's topic string.
+The storage for this string belongs to :var:`msg` and should not be freed.

-*s*, if non-NULL, will be set to the message's NULL-terminated string payload.
+:var:`s`, if non-NULL, will be set to the message's NULL-terminated string payload.
 If no payload exists, it is set to NULL.
-The storage for this string belongs to *msg* and should not be freed.
+The storage for this string belongs to :var:`msg` and should not be freed.

-:func:`flux_response_decode_raw` decodes a response message with a raw payload, setting *data* and *len* to the payload data and length.
-The storage for the raw payload belongs to *msg* and should not be freed.
+:func:`flux_response_decode_raw` decodes a response message with a raw payload, setting :var:`data` and :var:`len` to the payload data and length.
+The storage for the raw payload belongs to :var:`msg` and should not be freed.

 :func:`flux_response_decode_error` decodes an optional error string included with an error response.
 This fails if the response is not an error,